Northeast 137th Avenue Corridor Completion

 Project details

-Improvements are widening the existing vehicle travel lanes to keep one lane in each direction and add a center turn lane north of Northeast 59th Street to Fourth Plain Boulevard.
-The finished project will also include sidewalks, bike/mobility paths, roundabouts, utility upgrades, street lighting, traffic signal modifications at Fourth Plain and landscaping along the new corridor.
+Improvements widened the existing vehicle travel lanes to keep one lane in each direction and added a center turn lane north of Northeast 59th Street to Fourth Plain Boulevard.
+The finished project includes sidewalks, bike/mobility paths, roundabouts, utility upgrades, street lighting, traffic signal modifications at Fourth Plain, and landscaping along the new corridor.

 Project background

-Planning for this project included determining whether to use traffic signals or roundabouts, resolving questions about rights of way and stormwater drainage, completing an environmental evaluation, designing a crossing of Burnt Bridge Creek, and selecting pedestrian and bicycle facilities, as well as coordinating with utility companies and local, state and federal agencies.
+Planning for this project included determining whether to use traffic signals or roundabouts, resolving questions about rights-of-way and stormwater drainage, completing an environmental evaluation, designing a crossing of Burnt Bridge Creek, and selecting pedestrian and bicycle facilities.
+We coordinated with utility companies and local, state, and federal agencies.

-Improvements to this street are needed to enhance safety, manage access to the fronting properties and minimize delay now caused by turning vehicles.
-The completion of this corridor is important for the many users of this highly traveled north/south corridor.
-Improving the segment from 49th Street to Fourth Plain segment is the last piece needed to complete the corridor.
+We determined that improvements to this street were needed to enhance safety, manage access to the fronting properties, and minimize the delays caused by turning vehicles.
+Improving the segment from 49th Street to Fourth Plain Boulevard was the last piece needed to complete the corridor.

 Public input